Frequently Asked Questions

 Currently, federal funds are not secured beyond one year.
 Therefore, applicants in their first round of funding should consider this a single cycle grant.
 Grantees should provide plans for sustainability.
 If funding is available for subsequent years, previously awarded grantees may apply for a second-year grant through a similar competitive process (there are no automatic second-year grants).

 How do we keep our program going after the grant period?

 Local entities should provide plans for project sustainability.
 We will provide technical assistance on ways to sustain your local model.
 Stronger sustainability plans will receive preference in the review process, but proposals without strong sustainability plans will not be disqualified solely on that factor.

 We will provide you with report forms to use to regularly report to us on both outputs and outcomes.

-Outputs may include: number of older adults and/or adults with disabilities assisted with non-medical care; number of family caregivers assisted with non-medical care; types of non-medical volunteer services provided (scope of services); methods of identifying individual clients’ needs; method of matching volunteers with individual clients; volunteer training curricula and requirements; etc.
+Outputs may include number of older adults, adults with disabilities and family caregivers assisted with non-medical care; types of non-medical volunteer services provided (scope of services); methods of identifying individual clients’ needs; method of matching volunteers with individual clients; volunteer training curricula and requirements; etc.

 What about personal identifying information?

 We do not require or need you to collect personal identifying information (PII) from those receiving volunteer services; nor do we foresee any need for local model volunteer programs to collect PII.
 However, if you do collect PII you will be required to keep such data secure.